 Preheat oven and prepare pan.
 Preheat oven to 350 degrees F. Spray a 9x5-inch baking pan with nonstick cooking spray.

+Cool.
 Remove pan from the oven and place on a wire rack.
-After five minutes, turn bread directly onto the rack.
+After ten minutes, turn bread directly onto the rack.

 Store on the counter.
 Store, wrapped, at room temperature for up to three days or freeze, wrapped tightly in plastic wrap, for up to one month.

 Gluten-Free Flour Blend